 About Mary-Anne Chamoun

-I have been working in a clinical dietitian setting since 2007, after graduating from the University of Sydney.
-My expertise lies in providing personalised nutrition therapy to address various chronic health concerns, including diabetes, insulin resistance, PCOS, high cholesterol, fatty liver, high blood pressure, coeliac disease, inflammatory bowel disease (IBD), and irritable bowel syndrome (IBS).
-I am also passionate about providing nutrition therapy to women during perimenopause and menopause, autoimmune diseases and gut health optimisation.
-My fundamental focus is to reduce body inflammation and meet the changed nutrition requirements once progressing throughout differing life stages, particularly in the presence of a new medical diagnosis.
+I have been working as a clinical dietitian since 2007, after graduating from the University of Sydney.
+Over the years, I have developed extensive experience in providing personalised medical nutrition therapy for a wide range of chronic health conditions.
+This includes supporting people with diabetes, insulin resistance, PCOS, high cholesterol, fatty liver disease, high blood pressure, coeliac disease, inflammatory bowel disease (IBD) and irritable bowel syndrome (IBS).
+I am also passionate about helping individuals manage nutrition during perimenopause and menopause, ADHD, autoimmune conditions, and those wanting to optimise their gut health.
+My work focuses on reducing inflammation, improving metabolic health, and supporting people as their nutrition needs change throughout different life stages or in response to new medical diagnoses.

 Mary‑Anne consults at Milsons Point, Mount Kuring‑Gai and West Pennant Hills.